renanhenrique/backand-ionic-social/README.md

         }
       }
     ]
-8 - change application name in  /js/app.js file at line 14
+8 - Change the app's parameters (/js/app.js file at line 14) in the Config section with your new app parameters.
-to your new application name.
+      BackandProvider.setAppName('Your-App-Name');
+      BackandProvider.setSignUpToken('Your-SignUp-Token');
+      BackandProvider.setAnonymousToken('Your-Anonymous-Token');